CDSoft/pp/test/pp-test.md

 % Christophe Delord
 % \mdate

-[pp-ref.md]: pp-ref.md

 Introduction
 ============

 This document is a test file for `pp`.
-It is preprocessed and compared with [pp-ref.md].
+It is preprocessed and compared with `pp-test.ref`.

 The document also computes the test results.